Neal/OpalX/README.md

 LIFX remote app for the Pebble Smartwatch.
 It uses with the [LIFX HTTP API](https://github.com/chendo/lifx-http).

+> This app is still work in progress.

 ## Features

 * Discover all lights